uncsdss/DATA992-Summer-2025-Team1/README.md

 - Explore and analyze NetApp open-source documentation - beginning with the BlueXP-Automation API repository.
 - Employ NLP models to identify and extract key entities, concepts, and relationships within the textual content, enhancing the metadata with semantic tags and topic modeling results
-- Write a detailed report and an executive presentation discussing our findings, sharing our methodologies, and offering recommendations for further development.

 ---